ysyk2021/maximizing-your-problem-solving-potential-strategies-for-success/src/chapter-3-1.md

-# Defining the Problem and Identifying Root Causes

 In order to effectively solve problems and achieve success, it is crucial to have a clear understanding of the problem at hand and to identify its root causes.
 This chapter will guide you through the process of defining the problem and uncovering its underlying factors, enabling you to develop targeted and efficient problem-solving strategies.